 You make one lump-sum payment (or multiple payments).
 In return, you get a consistent stream of income during retirement, possibly for the rest of your life.

 Annuities are complex financial instruments.
 There are many different types of annuities, and each comes with its own set of choices and potential customizations.

 However, most types of annuities — the ones that salespeople at insurance companies promote — are filled with expensive fees and rules that benefit them but can really hurt you as an investor.

 How Do Annuities Work?

-Annuities often are sold on fear: specifically, the fear that someone will run out of money before they die.
+Annuities often are sold on fear: specifically, the fear that you’ll run out of money before you die.